stusta-hsh/hsh-hsv/api/docs/user.md

 in the self administration.

 ## Overview
-*	Me: Returnes information about the currently logged in user.
+*	*Me*: Returnes information about the currently logged in user.
-*	Login: Creates an authorized session for the user.
+*	*Login*: Creates an authorized session for the user.
-*	Create: Creates a ghost entry in the users table to work with.
+*	*Create*: Creates a ghost entry in the users table to work with.
-*	Request: Creates a registration request, that an authorized user needs to accept.
+*	*Request*: Creates a registration request, that an authorized user needs to accept.
-*	Verify: Verifies the Email address of a registration request.
+*	*Verify*: Verifies the Email address of a registration request.
-*	Register: Resolves a registration request by associating it with a ghost account.
+*	*Register*: Resolves a registration request by associating it with a ghost account.
-*	Change Password: Changes the password of an authorized user.
+*	*Change Password*: Changes the password of an authorized user.
-*	Reset Password: Resets the password of an unauthrized user to a random string.
+*	*Reset Password*: Resets the password of an unauthrized user to a random string.
-*	Suggest: Returns a list of users that match a query string.
+*	*Suggest*: Returns a list of users that match a query string.

 ## Functions